1 additional COVID-19 death reported in Region

-The death was included in 55 reported across Indiana.
-A total of 11,401 Hoosiers have died from the respiratory disease.
+The death was included in 24 more reported across Indiana.
+A total of 11,746 Hoosiers have died from the respiratory disease, the Indiana State Department of Health reported.

-A total of 1,323 people in the Region have died since the pandemic began, including 813 in Lake County, 251 in Porter County, 189 in LaPorte County, 41 in Jasper County and 29 in Newton County.
+There have been 1,361 deaths across the Region's five-county area.
+County totals include 844 in Lake County, 252 in Porter County, 193 in LaPorte County, 41 in Jasper County and 31 in Newton County.

-State health officials listed 416 deaths statewide as probable, up 10 from the previous day.
+State health officials listed 427 deaths statewide as probable.
 For probable deaths, there was no positive test on record, but a physician listed COVID-19 as a contributing cause, based on X-rays, scans and other clinical symptoms.

-Indiana saw 1,764 more cases reported, pushing the state's total to 639,711.
+Across Indiana there were 1,233 more cases reported, pushing the state's count to 648,875.
 New cases were reported Saturday.

-Across the state line, Calumet City had 3,159 cases, up five from the previous day, and 32,391 tested.
-Lansing had 2,900 cases, up five, and 25,839 tested, according to the Illinois Department of Public Health.
+Across the state line, Calumet City had 3,198 cases, up seven from the previous day, and 33,130 tested.
+Lansing had 2,937 cases, up five, and 26,688 tested, according to the Illinois Department of Public Health.

 Contact tracing can become difficult when the number exceeds 5%, and community spread is considered out of control when the positivity rate is greater than 10%.